Where everyone takes root.

 Please make a gift today to support SABG’s mission of enriching lives through plants and nature.
 Together, we can make a difference for San Antonio and for the Guadalupe River watershed.

-The TREES initiative (Texas Recovery for Ecological and Environmental Stability) is a five-year project led by SABG to plant 50,000 native trees along the Guadalupe River in Kerr County following the 2025 flood.
-Since launching, the team has collected more than 300,000 native seeds that are growing into trees to be planted this fall.
+The TREES initiative (Texas Recovery for Ecological and Environmental Stability) is a five-year project led by SABG to plant at least 50,000 native trees along the Guadalupe River in Kerr County following the 2025 flood.
+Since launching, the team has collected more than 850,000 native seeds and will plant tens of thousands of trees starting this fall.

 SABG is committed to welcoming everyone in our community.
 Support a Garden for All that reflects the diversity, generosity, and spirit of San Antonio.
 From accessibility programs to children’s education, your gift ensures the Garden remains a home for every visitor.